h3rald/h3rald/contents/conver.md

 summary: "An alternative approach to versioning projects that aim to achieve eventual stability, maturity, and completeness."
 content-type: project
 active: true
-version: 300-5
+version: 380-F
 -----

-The current version of this document is **v300-5**.
+The current version of this document is **v380-F**.

 ### Summary

 Given a project that aims to achieve the highest level of feature-completeness, maturity, and stability (collectively identified as _dependability_), its releases should be expressed using a single integer number of two bytes expressed in hexadecimal notation, conveying:
 - its dependability score, expressed as a value between 0x000 and 0xFFF (first three digits).
-- metadata expressing the magnitude of the changes delivered, and if the release includes breaking changes and/or experimental content, encoded in the last digit.
+- metadata expressing the size of the changes delivered, and if the release breaks compatibility and/or includes new enhancements, encoded in the last digit.

-Based on its dependability score, a project should be immediately classifiable as belonging to one of the following stages: _prototype_, _operational_, _established_, and _bedrock_.
+Based on its dependability score, a project should be immediately classifiable as belonging to one of the following stages: _prototype_, _operational_, _consolidated_, and _bedrock_.
 Each stage is meant to progressively restrict the type of changes introduced in each release.

-As an example, the version number `0x9B04` immediately conveys that the project is in its _established_ state (very dependable) and the version introduced changes to up to 25% of its content, with no breaking changes and no experimental content.
-Because of its stage, following releases will never include breaking changes or affect more than 25% of its content, but may include experimental content.
+As an example, the version number `0x9B04` immediately conveys that the project is in its _consolidated_ state (very dependable) and the version introduced changes to up to 25% of its content, with no breaking changes and no new enhancements.
+Because of its stage, following releases will never include breaking changes or affect more than 25% of its content, but may include new enhancements.

 ### Motivation